johnno1962/Xtrace/README.md

     [Xtrace forClass:[UILabel class] after:@selector(setText:) callback:@selector(label:setText:)];

 Callbacks for specific methods can be used independently of full Class or instance tracing.
-"after" callbacks for methods that return a value can replace the returned value something like a variation on "aspect oriented programming".
+"after" callbacks for methods that return a value can replace the value returned to the caller something like a variation on "aspect oriented programming".

-### Test results:
+### What works:

 ![Icon](http://injectionforxcode.johnholdsworth.com/xtrace.png)